AparnaaSB/Mixed-Signal-Verification-of-Level-Sensing-Electronics-for-Satellite-Launch-Vehicles/README.md

 The framework integrates SPICE-simulated analog waveforms directly with FPGA RTL  logic using cocotb, enabling end-to-end mixed-signal verification of a flight-critical avionics subsystem.

-**Note:** The RTL design is proprietary to ISRO–VSSC and hence, not included.
+**Note:** The RTL design is proprietary to ISRO and hence, not included.
 This repository includes the testbench along with documentation of the methodology, architecture and results.

 ## System Architecture